nicolaus-huang/Reinforcement_Learning_Auto_Parking/README.md

 ### Training

-follow the instructions before, train the model by
+follow the instructions upon, train the model by

 ```
 python dqn_car.py